process-analytics/process-analytics.dev/CONTRIBUTING.md

 * It is passing CI.
 * It has been approved by at least two maintainers.
 If it was a maintainer who opened the PR, only one extra approval is needed.
 * It has no requested changes.
-* It is up to date with current master.
+* It is up-to-date with current master.